qznc/annoying-build-systems/README.md

 ### Make

 * [Recursive Make Considered Harmful](http://www.lateralt.net/files/auug97.pdf)
-* Changes to the Makefile to do not implicitly trigger rebuilds
+* Changes to the Makefile do not implicitly trigger rebuilds
 * Dependencies on directories is not really possible
 * Lots of output by default
 * Rules with multiple output files are not really possible